KlipperScreen/KlipperScreen/docs/Installation.md

     Will require the [moonraker api key](https://moonraker.readthedocs.io/en/latest/installation/#retrieving-the-api-key) in [KlipperScreen.conf](Configuration.md)

-If you wish to use the update manager feature of moonraker for KlipperScreen, add the following block to the moonraker.conf:
+If you wish to use the update manager feature of moonraker for KlipperScreen, add the following block to `moonraker.conf`:

 ```ini title="moonraker.conf"
 [update_manager KlipperScreen]